History of UK immigration control: 1968–1978: New laws and European Union membership

 The Act replaced employment vouchers with Work permits, allowing only temporary residence.
 Commonwealth citizens who had been settled in the UK for five years when the Act came into force, (1 January 1973), also had the right to register and thus possibly the right of abode.
 Others would be subject to immigration controls.
 Apart from the five-year residence qualification, the right to live in the UK and to enter free from immigration control was determined by birth or parentage, not by nationality.

 On the same day that the new Act came into force, 1 January 1973, the UK entered the European Economic Community (EEC).
-At the same time that immigration restrictions were confirmed for Commonwealth citizens (Africa, Asia, Caribbean, America's and Pacific) with a traditional allegiance to Britain, a new category of privilege was created for the European nationals who had formed the bulk of the work of the Immigrations Service for the preceding 50 years.
-This represented a dramatic racial exclusion in Freedom of Movement from one that was previously ethnically diverse that included nations from Africa, Asia, America's, Caribbean and Pacific to white only European nations.
-This was a form of structural racism involved the normalization and legitimization of an array of dynamics (historical, cultural, institutional and interpersonal), that routinely advantage white nations while producing cumulative and chronic adverse outcomes for people of non-white nations.
+At the same time that immigration restrictions were confirmed for Commonwealth citizens (Africa, Asia, Caribbean, Americas and Pacific) with a traditional allegiance to Britain, a new category of privilege was created for the European nationals who had formed the bulk of the work of the Immigrations Service for the preceding 50 years.
+This represented a dramatic change in Freedom of Movement from one that was previously ethnically diverse that included nations from Africa, Asia, America's, Caribbean and Pacific to white only European nations.
 Membership of the European Community, now the European Union, encompassed the freedom of movement of workers within member states.
 The practical reality of membership from an immigration control standpoint was that EU nationals were separated from other arriving passengers.
 As, in theory at least, they could be excluded or deported, (for instance following criminal conviction), there still continued checks against warnings lists.
 In 1970 the staff numbers within the Immigration Service had risen to approximately 1100 - rather more than double the administration workers at its London HQ.

 Despite the legislation of 1968 and 1971, the numbers of Commonwealth citizens coming to settle still caused political anxiety that was often racially based - especially where projections of future trends were based on a list of vague assumptions.
 The lack of reliable statistics and access to data was to be a recurring theme throughout the 1980s and beyond.
 The old "Traffic Index" of manually collated landing and embarkation cards was replaced by a new computer system, (INDECS), in 1979 but the primitive database was a limited success and the use of paper cards continued.
 Immigration Officers working in 24-hour ports-of-entry only had access to the main immigration database via telephone during office hours Monday to Friday.